Boxerbuzz/propchain/README.md

 3. Test thoroughly
 4. Submit a pull request

-## 📄 License

-Proprietary - All rights reserved

 ## 🆘 Support

 For technical support or questions:

-- Review the documentation in `docs/`
 - Check Supabase logs for edge function errors
 - Review Hedera Mirror Node for transaction history
 - Contact the development team